 The Luna Roja Exploration Target is a joint venture gold skarn exploration target located on the Hemco Property, approximately 26 kilometres southeast of the Panama Mine in Nicaragua.
 Royal Road who was the operator until January 1, 2021, has been exploring the property using a combination of soil, grab, channel sampling, ground geophysics and diamond drilling.
 On September 3, 2019, Royal Road declared the Luna Roja Exploration Target a “designated project area” or DPA under the Royal Road Nicaragua Alliance Agreement, constituting it a joint venture between Hemco and Royal Road.
 On May 1, 2020, the parties confirmed their agreement not to transfer the Luna Roja Exploration Target to a joint venture company until such time as mutually agreed between the parties after results of forthcoming drilling program are completed and agreed on certain other matters relating to the operation of the Luna Roja Exploration Target.
 Each of Hemco and Royal Road holds a 50% interest in the Luna Roja Exploration Target and our near term objective is to acquire the remaining 50% interest in the Luna Roja Exploration Target (to bring the Company’s interest to 100%).

 In 2019, Royal Road completed a drilling program of 17 diamond drill holes totalling 2,472 metres in mid- to late-2019.
 Drilling identified broad zones of auriferous skarn to 150 m depth and extending 400 m northwest-southeast in artisanal mining activity area.
 The following table sets out selected significant intersections from this drilling program:

 In the first quarter of 2020, Royal Road completed ground-based magnetic and microgravity surveys over the entire Luna Roja Exploration Target, which further defined further drill targets.
 The gold in soil anomaly is characterized by a “grainy” magnetic (TMI RTP) signature with punctual highs and lows.
 Three dimensional inverted gravity density data highlighted a discrete density low surrounded by a density high in the south portion of the property area which Royal Road interprets as a possible deeper, downthrown endoskarn and adjacent exoskarn bodies worthy of drill testing.

-In May 2020, Royal Road completed an expansion drilling program of 3,095 metres in 19 holes at Luna Roja, aimed at locally extending known gold mineralization and exploring newly identified and deeper targets identified by ground microgravity surveys.
+Between May and August 2020, Royal Road completed an expansion drilling program of 3,095 metres in 19 holes at Luna Roja, aimed at locally extending known gold mineralization and exploring newly identified and deeper targets identified by ground microgravity surveys.
 Results from this drilling program returned significant results including:

 Luna Roja – Nicaragua